Grace, Grief, and Gratitude

 Grace, grief, and gratitude are divinely intertwined by the God who numbers the hairs on our heads and collects our tears in a bottle.

 Because the battles pressing in on every side, do not define us.
 Our identity rests in God’s unconditional love for us revealed in Christ Jesus.
 Without condition or reservation, He loves us deeply right where we are.
-That’s amazing grace!
-And it’s a gift.

 Grief is real and raw.
 And one day each of us will be stung by death when we are asked to give back a child, spouse, sibling, parent, or friend.
-And it’s imperative we know deep in our bones that God sits with us, suffers with us, and sustains us during those cold, dark, messy days.
+And it’s imperative we know deep in our bones that God sits with us, suffers with us, and sustains us during those cold, dark, ugly days.

 Because no matter what else is going on in our lives, there is always, always something to be grateful for.